A lockdown involves staying in a secure location and not evacuating. Do not sound the fire alarm. If a lockdown is issued, follow these directions:

 Sexual Assault Nurse Examiners (SANE Nurses) provide free forensic sexual assault exams and can administer a forensic exam within the first 120 hours following a sexual assault.
 In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers and SANE Nurses can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.
-If you are interested in a forensic sexual assault examination, please contact the Center for Women in Transition (information below) to schedule an appointment.
+If you are interested in a forensic sexual assault examination, please contact Resilience (information below) to schedule an appointment.

 411 Butternut Drive

 Holland, Michigan 49424

 Things to Know Before Your Forensic Exam